 Massage therapy and healing arts schools offer polarity therapy career training through full-time, semester-long courses as well as in a series of multi-day seminars offered throughout the year.

-Polarity therapists who complete an approved training program can become registered with the APTA.
-Getting registered as polarity practitioner indicates that you meet the standards set for education, skills and competencies that the APTA has established and that you have committed to stay current in your profession through continuing education opportunities.
+Registering as a polarity therapy practitioner indicates that you meet the standards set for education, skills, and competencies that the APTA has established and that you have committed to staying current in your profession through continuing education opportunities.

-Median Salary: $43,620
+Median Salary: $46,910

-Projected job growth: 32.2%
+Projected job growth: 20%

 |State||Median Salary||Bottom 10%||Top 10%|

-|District of Columbia||N/A||N/A||N/A|
+|District of Columbia||$47,230||$31,340||$61,250|

-Source: U.S. Bureau of Labor Statistics (BLS) 2020 median salary; projected job growth through 2030.
+Source: U.S. Bureau of Labor Statistics (BLS) 2021 median salary; projected job growth through 2031.
 Actual salaries vary depending on location, level of education, years of experience, work environment, and other factors.
 Salaries may differ even more for those who are self-employed or work part time.